 To cover essential spending, you need a set amount of income from secure, guaranteed sources.
-This might include Age Pension payments, annuities and cash and term deposits.
+This might include Age Pension payments, annuity-style products that pay a pre-determined income for life, and cash and term deposits.
 In other words, take a holistic approach and assess income from all sources, inside and outside super.

-Discretionary income may then come from more risky investments such as rental income from investment property and dividends from shares.
+Discretionary income may then come from more risky investments such as rental income from investment property and dividends from shares or an account-based super pension.
 These assets may fluctuate in price due to market movements, but they also provide the potential for capital growth to cover your long-term income needs.

 David says this approach is not ‘set and forget’ but will need constant monitoring and adjustment as your circumstances and spending change in each of the three phases of retirement.
 For example, as you become less mobile you may cut back on discretionary income for travel and yoga.
 Then in frail old age you may need to increase access to income for home care.

 “This may require adjustments to drawdowns from your income stream products, management of term and lifetime annuities, and consideration of other strategies such as the potential capital drawdown in later years to fund changes to your home if you become less mobile,” says David.

 A popular portfolio construction method used by many financial advisers is the bucket strategy.
 There are many variations, but typically it involves allocating funds to three buckets: